-Take Reed Richards, would he be the same character were he someone who did not possess a prodiguous intellect?
 Exactly.
-Richards would cease to be Mr. Fantastic and he would then become something else: Mr. Average.
+He wouldn’t.
+Reed Richards would cease to be Mr. Fantastic and he would then become something else: Mr. Average.

 To put it simply, you made New 52 Billy Batson a jerk.
 The very concept and qualities that made him special were gone.

-This is the flaw that Geoff Johns – and you – did not foresee when he made Billy Batson an embittered jerk in the New 52.
+This is the flaw that Geoff Johns – and especially you, DC – did not foresee when he made Billy Batson an embittered jerk in the New 52.

 And yes, DC, I get that for some people – which I presume would include you and Johns – they think that being morally wholesome is an outdated notion, a relic of a time past, so in an effort to modernize a character, they change such characters like Billy Batson into hardened, embittered meanies to fit with the times.

-That is why even today, given his core idea and core template being predicated on him having a pure heart, it cannot and does not work to make Billy Batson be a jerk.
+That is why, even today, given the core idea and core template being predicated on Billy Batson having a pure heart, it cannot and does not work to make Billy Batson be a jerk.

 Do you get it now, DC?

-Having said that, even if you only give us the pure-hearted Billy Batson that we know and love and nothing else, it will still be FAR better than the counterfeit version of Billy Batson that you gave us in the New 52, and I can live with that, even though I will want all of the wishes I listed above granted as well.
+As I’ve said above, those should be bare minimum requirements, but I’ll digress, because even if you only give us the pure-hearted Billy Batson that we know and love and nothing else, it will still be FAR better than the counterfeit version of Billy Batson that you gave us in the New 52, and I can live with that.

 Just… Get back to what makes Captain Marvel great: A purely good Billy Batson worthy of being chosen to call down the lightning.